Mellotron: Notable users

 The first notable musician to use the Mellotron was variety pianist Geoff Unwin, who was specifically hired by Robinson in 1962 to promote the use of the instrument.
 He toured with a Mk II Mellotron and made numerous appearances on television and radio.
 Unwin claimed that the automatic backing tracks on the Mk II's left-hand keyboard allowed him to provide more accomplished performances than his own basic skills on the piano could provide.

 The earlier 1960s Mk II units were made for the home and the characteristics of the instrument attracted a number of celebrities.
 Among the early Mellotron owners were Princess Margaret, Peter Sellers, King Hussein of Jordan and Scientology founder L. Ron Hubbard (whose Mellotron was installed in the Church of Scientology's head UK office at Saint Hill Manor).
 According to Robin Douglas-Home, Princess Margaret "adored it; (Lord Snowdon) positively loathed it".

-After Mellotronics had targeted them as a potential customer, the BBC Radiophonic Workshop became interested in the possibilities of the instrument, hoping it would allow them to increase throughput.
-The corporation used two custom-made models that employed recorded sound effects throughout 1963 and 1964, but had problems with fluctuating tape speed and found the sound wasn't up to professional broadcast quality.
-The Mellotron was eventually dropped in favour of electronic oscillators and synthesizers.
+After Mellotronics had targeted them as a potential customer, the BBC became interested in the possibilities of the instrument, hoping it would allow them to increase throughput at the Radiophonic Workshop.
+Two custom-made models loaded with sound effects were acquired in 1963, but the Radiophonic Workshop were unenthusiastic and problems with fluctuating tape speed and noise meant the sound was not up to professional broadcast quality.
+They ended up in the BBC FX library.

 British multi-instrumentalist Graham Bond is considered the first rock musician to record with a Mellotron, beginning in 1965.
 The first hit song to feature a Mellotron Mk II was "Baby Can It Be True", which Bond performed live with the machine in televised performances, using solenoids to trigger the tapes from his Hammond organ.
-This was followed by Manfred Mann, who used its reed sound on their late 1966 single "Semi-Detached Suburban Mr James".
-The band then included multiple Mellotron parts on their follow-up single, "Ha!
+Manfred Mann then included multiple Mellotron parts on their single, "Ha!
 Ha!
 Said the Clown".